Occupational Therapy Assistant AAS

 Occupational therapy courses are offered in the Day Division and Weekend College programs.
 Courses are taught in a combination of lecture, discussion, and demonstration, with active participation being vital to student learning.
 Clinical experience is offered in a variety of traditional settings, including hospitals, rehabilitation centers, nursing homes, mental health facilities, developmental centers, and schools.
 Emerging areas of OT practice in community and social systems are used to reflect local current trends in healthcare.
-Clinical laboratory and fieldwork education is scheduled during the day hours for all students.
+Clinical laboratory and fieldwork education are scheduled during the day hours for all students.
 Students in the Occupational Therapy Assistant (OTA) Program may need to be certified in CPR and/or fingerprinted with background checks to meet individual clinical site requirements.
 A prior felony conviction may affect a graduate’s ability to sit for the NBCOT Certification Exam and/or attain state authorization/licensure.

-Maria OTA students will receive real world experience by participating in two field work experiences; Fieldwork I, Fieldwork II.
+Maria OTA students will receive real-world experience by participating in two fieldwork experiences; Fieldwork I, Fieldwork II.
 Fieldwork I will fulfill the required 40 hours of service learning in the second year.
-Fieldwork II consists of 16 weeks (two separate eight week rotations), that are eight hours per day.
-Students must successfully complete all Fieldwork II assignments within 18 months following completion of academic course work.
+Fieldwork II consists of 16 weeks (two separate eight-week rotations), that are eight hours per day.
+Students must successfully complete all Fieldwork II assignments within 18 months following completion of academic coursework.

 The Occupational Therapy Assistants are entering a high demand career field.
 Learn more about the growth of this industry, visit the U.S. Department of Labor Statistics.